Alexa now works with your G Suite calendar

 With the addition, you can say things like “Alexa, what’s on my calendar?” or “Alexa, add lunch with Sarah at noon to my calendar,” and Alexa will respond accordingly.

-Note that to enable the feature, you don’t search for it in the the Alexa Skill store, but rather make the change in the Alexa companion app.
+Note that to enable the feature, you don’t search for it in the Alexa Skill store, but rather make the change in the Alexa companion app.
 The option is available under Settings –> Calendar in the Accounts section of the Settings page.

 0